 Congestive Heart Failure in Dogs and Cats (also High Blood Pressure, Heart Disease and Edema) often indicates nutritional deficiency.
 Fortunately, we have a cure for nutritional deficiency.

 Congestive heart failure (CHF), particularly in older cats and dogs, is one of the more common problems vets diagnose these days.
-This heart disease occurs when the animal's heart functions abnormally because of deterioration in the valves, cardiomyopathy, allopathic drugs or a disease of the heart lining.
+This heart disease occurs when the animal's heart functions abnormally because of deterioration in the valves, cardiomyopathy, the use of allopathic drugs, or a disease of the heart lining.

 Fluid builds up around the heart muscle making normal activity extremely tiring.
 Congestive heart failure can be treated with a number of medications – either conventional or herbal – plus corrections in lifestyle.